shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

-# Product
+# Product Overview

+This section explains the handling of the product data structure.

 To start easy, below is a sample request to create a product with simple data from its complex API schema.

-## Create a new product with simple payload
+## Create a new product with a simple payload

+A product has only a handful of required fields:

+* name [string]
+* productNumber [string]
+* taxId [string]
+* price [object]
+* stock [int]

+The smallest required payload for a product can therefore be as follows:

 ```json http
 {